jovotech/jovo-framework/docs/02_app-configuration/README.md

 In the sample voice app above, the upper part is used for [server configuration](#server-configuration), adding [integrations](ttps://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/06_integrations) like analytics or databases, or global variables that are used throughout your app.

-The below part (the `handlers` variable) is where you're routing through your app and managing how you're responding to your users.
-You can find out more about this part here: [3.
-App Logic](ttps://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic).
+The below part (the `handlers` variable) is where you're routing through your app and managing how to respond to your users.
+You can find out more about this part here: [App Logic](ttps://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic).

 ## Server Configuration